shubham1-618/opensearch-terraform/docs/manualstep.md

 This document outlines manual steps required for complete setup of the OpenSearch environment.

+## SSH Key Creation

+Before deploying the infrastructure with Terraform, create an SSH key pair in the AWS console:

+1. Go to EC2 dashboard in the AWS console
+2. Navigate to "Key Pairs" in the left sidebar
+3. Click "Create key pair"
+4. Enter name: `opensearch-jump-server-key`
+5. Select key pair type: RSA
+6. Select format: .pem
+7. Click "Create key pair"
+8. The private key file (.pem) will download automatically
+9. Save this file securely - you will need it to SSH into the jump server

 ## Terraform Deployment Instructions

 To deploy the OpenSearch infrastructure using Terraform: